A quadratic-scaling algorithm with guaranteed convergence for quantum coupled-channel calculations: Results

 In Eq.~\eqref{eq:CC_diff}, the terms on the left-hand side define the reference Hamiltonian, $\hat{H}_{\lambda}$, for each channel, which includes the centrifugal term and the diagonal part of the interaction potential.
 The sum on the right-hand side contains couplings ($U_{\lambda \lambda'}$) between different channels.
 In practice, the infinite expansion in Eq.~\eqref{eq:Psi}, and the summation in Eq.~\eqref{eq:CC_diff} are truncated to include only a finite set of $N$ strongly coupled channels to ensure convergence.

 Standard methods solve the CC equations \eqref{eq:CC_diff} by propagating a matrix of $N$ linearly independent solution vectors outwards from the classically forbidden region \cite{Johnson_1973, Johnson_1978, Manolopoulos_1986}.
 Matching this matrix to the proper boundary conditions yields the full scattering matrix $\mathbf{S}$.
-Because such propagation involves matrix-matrix operations at every grid step, the computational cost scales as $\mathcal{O}(N^{3})$, effectively limiting solvable problems to $N\simeq 18$,850 channels \cite{Suleimanov:12}.
+Because such propagation involves matrix-matrix operations at every grid step, the computational cost scales as $\mathcal{O}(N^{3})$, effectively limiting solvable problems to a few tens of thousands of channels---to our knowledge, the largest published CC calculation to date involved $N\simeq 18$,850 channels \cite{Suleimanov:12}.

 Instead of solving the system of coupled second-order differential equations \eqref{eq:CC_diff} directly, as done in previous work \cite{Johnson_1973,Johnson_1978,Manolopoulos_1986}, we recast it in the form of the Lippmann-Schwinger (LS) integral equation \cite{Newton_2013,Thomas_1979,Thomas_1982} for a single-column solution vector $\vec{u}(r)$ corresponding to a specific incoming channel $\lambda_{0}$